 Crossrail’s vision of a world-class railway requires the buildings and spaces created as part of the railway to be inspirational.
 This aspiration is shared by the Crossrail Art Foundation.
 The Culture Line will bring together art world creativity from internationally renowned artists, with reputable contemporary London-based art galleries, corporate funders and world-class architects, designers and engineers in this ambitious and exciting project.

 The Crossrail Art Foundation will select artworks that will form The Culture Line, with the support of the art galleries and advisory Round Table panels of art-world representatives.

-Commissions for artworks will focus initially on the new Crossrail stations at the key locations of Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel and Canary Wharf Group’s development of Canary Wharf station.
+Commissions for artworks will focus initially on the new Elizabeth line stations at the key locations of Paddington, Bond Street, Tottenham Court Road, Farringdon, Liverpool Street, Whitechapel and Canary Wharf Group’s development of Canary Wharf station.

-In total, six London-based galleries have been selected to support The Culture Line.
+In total, seven London-based galleries have been selected to support The Culture Line.
 They are:

 - Lisson Gallery for Paddington station

 - Whitechapel Gallery for Whitechapel station

 - PACE for Canary Wharf station